SELLAS: Why The Bear Case Might Not Hold Up

 The permitted BAT options in REGAL include observation (with hydroxyurea if needed), a hypomethylating agent (azacitidine or decitabine), venetoclax, and low-dose cytarabine, or combinations thereof.
 Observation is the historical default.
 Low-dose cytarabine is an old, essentially palliative therapy with no meaningful survival impact in this setting.
 Injectable azacitidine and decitabine as maintenance agents have been studied but have not demonstrated significant survival benefit.
 The QUAZAR AML-001 trial did demonstrate an OS benefit for oral azacitidine (Onureg) in first-line maintenance, but that is a different formulation that is not bioequivalent to injectable azacitidine and was studied in CR1, not CR2.
 Oral azacitidine is not listed among the REGAL BAT options.

-That leaves venetoclax as the only BAT component that could plausibly push the control arm's mOS far beyond historical norms.
+That leaves venetoclax as the only BAT component that could plausibly push the control arm's mOS far beyond historical norms, assuming it is used at all.
 Venetoclax received accelerated FDA approval for newly diagnosed AML in November 2018 and full approval in October 2020, making it a relatively recent addition to the AML treatment landscape.
-This is exactly why the bear case exists: if enough BAT patients receive venetoclax-based regimens, the control arm might achieve an unprecedented mOS that narrows or eliminates the survival gap GPS needs to demonstrate.
+This is exactly why this bear case exists: if enough BAT patients would receive venetoclax-based maintenance regimens instead of observation, which is the standard of care, the control arm might achieve an unprecedented mOS that narrows or eliminates the survival gap GPS needs to demonstrate.

 But how realistic is this scenario?